Baba Atal Rai, Son of Guru Hargobind: A Radiant Legacy of Wisdom, Devotion, Compassion

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who is Baba Atal Rai?
+Who was Baba Atal Rai?